overlay-market/OIPs/notes/note-7.md

 To mitigate the death spiral, we can include:

-- Payoff caps -- limits the maximum percent change in price offered to traders in a position's payoff function
+- Payoff caps -- limits the maximum percent change in price offered to users in a position's payoff function

 - Dynamic OI caps -- limits *new* position builds when the market has printed an excessive amount of OVL over a prior period of time (cooldown on trading)

-Constant payoff and OI caps make it possible to enforce a worst case amount printed *per trade*.
+Constant payoff and OI caps make it possible to enforce a worst case amount printed *per position*.
 Dynamic OI caps take this a step further and make it possible to enforce the worst case amount printed *over a period of time*, by limiting trading if excessive printing has happened in the recent past.
 Thus, the combination of payoff caps with dynamic OI caps offers us an avenue to enforce a worst case inflation rate.

 The maximum amount the system is allowed to print over a given period of time will then degenerate to